Jason0w0/gocamole/README.md

-# gocamole
+# Gocamole
-A simple project that allows user remotely access desktop via browser.Inspired by Apache Guacamole
+A simple project that allows user remotely access desktop via browser.
+A simple project that allows user to access desktop remotely via browser.
+Mainly for developers to access Windows machine via RDP from Linux machine.
+Inspired by Apache Guacamole.